TaitoUnited/taito-cli/www/README.md

 ### Predefined command set

-You can execute the same command set from project to project no matter the technology or infrastructure.
-Run `taito db deploy:dev` to, run `taito hours add: ` to.
-TODO...
+Use the same command set from project to project no matter the technology or infrastructure.
+For example, run `taito env apply:test` to create a test environment, `taito open logs:prod` to open production logs on browser, `taito db connect` to connect to a local database and `taito db connect:test` to connect to a test environment database.
+And while you are working on a project, report your working hours with `taito hours add: 6,5 DESCRIPTION` or by using a start/stop timer.

 ### All tools included

-No need to install development and infrastructure management tools on you own computer.
-Taito-cli is shipped as a Docker container image that contains all the tools you need.
-And if it doesn't, you can always build your own taito-cli container image.
-And when you need to upgrade the tools, just run `taito --upgrade`.
+Working with modern hybrid cloud environments requires lots of tools.
+Taito-cli Docker container image contains all the tools you need, and you can upgrade it anytime by running `taito --upgrade`.
+If you need something special, you can always build your own customized taito-cli container image with Docker.

 ### Extensible

-Taito-cli support any technology.
-Just just need to provide support with a plugin.
-You can also create custom taito-cli commands and easily share them with your friends and colleagues.
+Add taito-cli support for any technology or system by implementing a taito-cli plugin.
+Create custom commands and share them with your colleagues as taito-cli extensions.
+Implement project specific taito-cli commands as npm, make or pipenv scripts.

+### Minimal configuration

+Use preconfigured templates to set up your infrastructure and deploy new projects on top of it.
+Everything works out-of-the-box with minimal configuration.

 ## Tabs on top of the page